Mount Wellington (Tasmania): European history

 In February 1836, Charles Darwin visited Hobart Town and climbed Mount Wellington.
 In his book The Voyage of the Beagle, Darwin described the mountain thus:

 "...
 In many parts the Eucalypti grew to a great size, and composed a noble forest.
 In some of the dampest ravines, tree-ferns flourished in an extraordinary manner; I saw one which must have been at least twenty feet high to the base of the fronds, and was in girth exactly six feet.
 The fronds forming the most elegant parasols, produced a gloomy shade, like that of the first hour of the night.
 The summit of the mountain is broad and flat, and is composed of huge angular masses of naked greenstone.
 Its elevation is 3100 ft above the level of the sea.
 The day was splendidly clear, and we enjoyed a most extensive view; to the north, the country appeared a mass of wooded mountains, of about the same height with that on which we were standing, and with an equally tame outline: to the south the broken land and water, forming many intricate bays, was mapped with clearness before us. ..."

 The first weather station was set up on Mount Wellington in 1895 by Clement Lindley Wragge.

-Mount Wellington has played host to some notorious characters over time, especially the bushranger John "Rocky" Whelan, who murdered several travelers in the middle of the 19th century.
-The cave where he lived is known appropriately as "Rocky Whelan's Cave", and is an easy walk from the Springs.
+Mount Wellington has played host to some notorious characters over time, especially the bushranger John "Rocky" Whelan, who murdered several travellers in the middle of the 19th century.
+The cave where he lived is known as "Rocky Whelan's Cave", and is an easy walk from the Springs.